A Housing Benefit overpayment happens when you are paid Housing Benefit that you are not entitled to.

 Ways to pay your invoice

 The easiest way to repay an overpayment invoice is by Direct Debit which will be taken on the 1st, 15th or 25th of each month.
-To do this you should contact us on 0118 937 3707
+To do this please send your repayment proposal to firstname.lastname@example.org or phone us on 0118 937 3707.

 Use our online payment system.